onap/doc/docs/platform/architecture/index.rst

 client software development kit (SDK), and Swagger SDK.
 When integrating with OOM, MSB has a Kube2MSB registrar which can grasp services information from k8s metafile and automatically register the services for ONAP components.

+In London release, ONAP Security Framework components provide secure communication capabilities.
+This approach is a more Kubernetes-native approach.
+As a result, MSB functions will be replaced by the Security Framework, and MSB becomes an optional component.

 In the spirit of leveraging the microservice capabilities, further steps towards increased modularity have been taken.
 Service Orchestrator (SO) and the